rianrajagede/reinforcement-learning/README.md

 - [Richard Sutton's & Andrew Barto's Book Reinforcement Learning: An Introduction (2nd Ed)][1]
 - [David Silver's Lecture][2]
 - [Udacity's Reinforcement-learning lecture (Georgia Tech)][9].

-My codes are like a rewrite from [Denny Britz's Repo][3], Because I can't write such a beautiful code like he does yet :( So I try to implement many of it by myself ;)
+My codes are like a rewrite from [Denny Britz's Repo][3], But because I can't write such a beautiful code like he does yet :( So I try to implement many of it by myself ;)

 ## Table of contents